 As its name would suggest (Intense Pulsed Light), IPL is a type of light therapy dermatologists and beauty therapists everywhere are using to treat skin, spots and unwanted hair.
 In short, it is the perfect treatment for skin rejuvenation – especially as it is also responsible for boosting collagen and elastin production.

 How does it work?

 Pigment cells in the skin absorb the light energy, which is converted into heat.
 The heat then destroys any unwanted pigment – or hair follicles – to clear up freckles, dark patches, age spots, sunspots, birthmarks, visible capillaries, rosacea, scars and unwanted hair in a broad yet targeted fashion – thanks to its ability to filter the wavelengths without harming the epidermis.
 A quick, easy, non-invasive, non-ablative and relatively painless procedure to give your skin a boost?
 Yes please!

-Let’s break this down into the three main areas we will be treating when we launch our very own IPL service – coming soon!
+Let’s break this down into the three main areas we will be treating when we perform IPL!

 IPL treatment for Pigmentation

 Want clear, glowing skin?
 IPL is for you.

 When we say pigmentation, we’re talking about what happens when an excess production of the skin pigment, melanin, is produced, resulting in a whole host of unwanted patches.
 Perhaps not surprisingly, therefore, it is a condition affecting a large proportion of New Zealanders, in one shape or form – especially when you consider the high UV in our gloriously sunny country, as well as the fact that from the age of about 40, skin finds it harder to regenerate on its own.

 Thank goodness, then, for IPL – a non-invasive, long-term solution to pigmentation problems – both brown and red.
 The result?
 A clear, radiant, even skin-tone – free from redness and blemishes.